Yoyogi-Uehara Station: Surrounding area

 Tokyo Metropolitan Route 413 ("Inokashira-dōri") intersects the Odawara Line just west of the station.
 There are several music-related institutions including Koga Masao Museum of Music and JASRAC headquarters located nearby as well as the Tokyo Camii mosque.

 A nearby bus stop served by Keio Dentetsu Bus provides local transit in the immediate vicinity.

 History

 The station was opened as a stop on the Odakyu Odawara Line on 1 April 1927.

-TRTA (now Tokyo Metro) began service at the station on 31 March 1978.
+Teito Rapid Transit Authority (TRTA) began service at the station on 31 March 1978.

 Station numbering was introduced to the Odakyu Line in 2014 with Yoyogi-Uehara being assigned station number OH05.